 Nevertheless, a great many aspiring voice talent do not consider themselves actors.
-And the litmus test for when and whether they do is as varied and subjective as the individual talent themselves.
-Often because a great many would-be voice talent have little if any acting experience.
+When and whether they ever do is as varied and subjective as the individual talent themselves.
+Often because a great many would-be voice talent have little if any recent acting experience.
 They may come from radio and have a distinct announcer-type delivery, so they consider themselves ‘announcers’ rather than voice actors.
 Or they have a corporate history, and perhaps the extent of their performance background thus far has solely been public speaking.

 Every talent has their own set of obstacles and assets, whether you’re an established professional actor when you first expose yourself to voice over or not.
 And the very same demands are required of you whether you’re an experienced voice actor or not.

 Certainly a bulk of the voice over work today is considered ‘announce’.
-However, you’re ‘paid to have a pulse’.
-You’re expected to bring life to the text and have a point-of-view.
-Every performance you deliver is expected to sound like you’re thinking out loud, rather than the writer simply putting words in your mouth like a puppet.
+However, you’re paid to have a pulse.
+You’re expected to bring life to the text and have a point-of-view about what you’re talking about.
+Every performance you deliver is expected to sound like you’re thinking out loud, rather than the writer is putting words in your mouth like a puppet.

 Unfortunately, far too many talent sound forced or sell-y, even if they have extensive experience.
 So, rest assured, you newbie talent out there, it’s not solely the plight of a novice voice over to require training, technique and guidance.
-This unwanted affect can easily manifest after years of delivering radio announcements with the same over-the-top attack, or after voicing scores of small market reads that create a ‘muscle memory’ that’s generally considered off-putting by larger market spots and narrations.
-There’s numerous ways this undesirable, by-rote sort of delivery can come about, so suffice it to say, every skill level of talent has obstacles to address and conquer.
+This unwanted affectation can easily manifest after years of delivering radio announcements with the same over-the-top attack, or after voicing scores of small market reads that become a ‘muscle memory’ that’s generally considered off-putting for larger market spots and corporate narrations.
+There’s numerous ways this undesirable, by-rote sort of delivery can come about.
+Suffice it to say, every skill level of talent has obstacles to first identify and ultimately conquer.